 Vanguard – Full service, low cost investment brokerage.
 It doesn’t get cheaper than Vanguard, when it comes to investing.
 However, it’ll require you to take a little time to become familiar with choosing funds and initiating the orders.
 It’s really easy to get lost in choosing the right fund, account types, and order types, but after you get your feet wet, you’ll realize it’s not too scary to make sound investment decisions.
 In truth, many of the funds that other brokerages sell (including Wealthfront, Betterment, Fidelity, Schwab, etc) are Vanguard funds.
 You can save yourself others’ management fees by buying directly from the source with a Vanguard account.

 Robinhood – A FREE stock-trading app.
-In recent years, companies like Fidelity and Schwab have reduced their trading commissions down to about $4.95; however, Robinhood charges $0 for trading commissions.
+In recent years, companies like Fidelity and Schwab have reduced their trading commissions down to about $4.95; however, Robinhood charges $0 for trades.
 If you sign up with my link we’ll both get a random stock for free.
 Pros: Free, quick setup, built by tech company so interface is top notch, frequent app improvements.
-Cons: Only on mobile devices, limited trade type options, harder to track performance.
+Cons: Only on mobile devices, limited trade type options, hard to track performance.

-Chase Freedom – This has been around for pretty much forever.
-At times, this is my primary spend card.
+Chase Freedom – At times, this is my primary spend card.
 Use my link, and you’ll get $150 statement credit after spending $500 in the first 3 months.
 No annual fee.
 Standard 1% cash back on all purchases.
 5% cash back on bonus categories that change each quarter.
-5% categories for 2017 have been: Q1 – Gas stations and public transit, Q2 – Grocery and drug stores, Q3 – Restaurants and movie theaters.
-In years past, Q4 has been Amazon.com, and they even upped it to 10% back in 2016 for Amazon.
+5% categories for 2017 were: Q1 – Gas stations and public transit, Q2 – Grocery and drug stores, Q3 – Restaurants and movie theaters.
+Q4-Walmart.
 I have been spending more on this card lately, because I also have the Chase Sapphire Reserve card.
 The Reserve and Freedom both utilize the Ultimate Rewards program.
 When redeeming Ultimate Rewards for travel with the Reserve Card, each point is worth 1.5¢.
 Having both cards allows you to transfer points from Freedom to Reserve.
-So those 1% back, become 1.5% back.
+So those 1% back, become 1.5%.
 And the 5%, become 7.5%.

 Disclaimer: for some products, I’ll receive some sort of referral bonus if you sign up through my links.
 That being said, I’m not going to sell myself out and post any products I don’t feel good about using myself.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.